Simocaso/ms2-second-casoni/README.md

 ### Imagery

-- This time I have chosen to insert no particular image, so I could have let myself focusing on the game logic.
+- This time I have chosen to insert no image, so I could have let myself focusing on the game logic.

 ### Wireframes

 - Wireframe - created 2 previews, one using html and css, and the other one with pen and paper.
 ![picture](assets/images/wf-0.png)
 ![picture](assets/images/wf-1.jpg)

+---
 ## User stories:

 ### Users: